nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [1.05]

-The cultural and artistic space is a highly sensitive area within a society.
+T he cultural and artistic space is a highly sensitive area within a society.
 Though culture and art seem to take time to have an impact on the human community, the decline in these areas has caused a significant erosion in contemporary Sri Lankan society.
 The intentional destruction of the foundation of culture and arts has weakened civil society.

 Several past governments have neglected the cultural sector.
 The educational framework, which should have been effectively developed and maintained from early childhood, has often fallen victim to shifts in political power.
 As a result, society’s failure to cultivate a developed cultural life has led individuals to fall short of becoming complete and empowered citizens, even after progressing through stages such as preschool, school, technical college, and university.
 This failure has led to a loss of faith in the belief that culture is the root of human life.